-- Question 1: How do I validate the time duration between a power system event and a subsequent mitigation reaction in a remote IED (the total signal application time) via an Ethernet signal application? - Question 2: How do I validate the transmission time duration between detecting an event in one IED and a subsequent mitigation reaction in a second IED? - Question 3: How do I validate the transfer time duration between publishing a message in one IED and subsequent message processing in a second IED? - Question 4: How do I validate the transit time duration of delivering messages between IEDs? - Question 5: How do I verify the impact of a failure and reconfiguration to a hot-standby Ethernet network path for each of the previous questions? - Question 6: How do I verify that the Ethernet switches are configured properly for the signal message parameters? - Question 7: Will the signal channel be affected if I expand the network? - Question 8: Will the channel reliability increase with the use of Parallel Redundancy Protocol (PRP)?
+- How do I validate the time duration between a power system event and a subsequent mitigation reaction in a remote IED (the total signal application time) via an Ethernet signal application? - How do I validate the transmission time duration between detecting an event in one IED and a subsequent mitigation reaction in a second IED? - How do I validate the transfer time duration between publishing a message in one IED and subsequent message processing in a second IED? - How do I validate the transit time duration of delivering messages between IEDs? - How do I verify the impact of a failure and reconfiguration to a hot-standby Ethernet network path for each of the previous questions? - How do I verify that the Ethernet switches are configured properly for the signal message parameters?

-For each of these questions, network, protection, and automation engineers often ask: How would I know during the design phase?
-How would I know during a factory acceptance test?
-How would I know during an acceptance site test?
-How would I know as part of ongoing monitoring?
+- Will the signal channel be affected if I expand the network? - Will the channel reliability increase with the use of Parallel Redundancy Protocol (PRP)?

 Many other questions about the IEDs, protocols, and Ethernet message configurations are equally important to signaling (though out of the scope of this paper).
-Signaling via digital messages requires that specific best engineering best practices be used during specification and design [2] [4] [5] [6].
+Signaling via digital messages requires that specific best engineering practices be used during specification and design [2] [3] [4] [5] [6].
 Best engineering practices for test and validation are within the scope of this paper.